Jason Begger - Founder

 Jason has broad local, state, national and international experience; having worked with leaders in Wyoming, Montana, Colorado, Texas, Oklahoma, Missouri, Kansas and Arkansas.
 In his role at the Wyoming Integrated Test Center (ITC), he helped lead the State of Wyoming’s efforts with Japan to develop carbon capture, utilization and sequestration (CCUS) technologies and has hosted and spoken with delegations from around the world.
 Jason’s work has taken him all over the globe developing a deep understanding of international energy issues.

-Jason served as the original Managing Director, leading the project through the development, construction and now operations phases; partnering with Basin Electric Power Cooperative, Tri-State Generation and Power Cooperative, and the National Rural Electric Cooperative Association.
-The ITC is now the largest facility of its kind in the western hemisphere, hosting CCUS technologies from all over the world, including the final round of the NRG COSIA Carbon XPRIZE.
-The ITC has relationships with global CCUS leaders, such as the U.S. Department of Energy, the National Carbon Capture Center (NCCC), the International Carbon Capture Test Centre Network, the Japan Coal Frontier Organization (JCOAL), Kawasaki Heavy Industries, Membrane Technology and Research (MTR), Air Liquide, TDA Research, Gas Technology Institute (GTI), the University of Wyoming School of Energy Resources, the University of Kentucky, and Columbia University.
-Jason currently serves as the contracted Stakeholder Relations Director and has been closely involved in securing over $250 million worth of projects slated to test at the ITC in the coming years.
+Jason served as the original Managing Director of the ITC, leading the project through the development, construction and initial operations phases; partnering with Basin Electric Power Cooperative, Tri-State Generation and Power Cooperative, and the National Rural Electric Cooperative Association, becoming the largest facility of its kind in the western hemisphere.
+It has hosted CCUS technologies from all over the world, including the final round of the NRG COSIA Carbon XPRIZE.
+During his time with the ITC, Jason worked closely with global CCUS leaders, such as the U.S. Department of Energy, the National Carbon Capture Center (NCCC), the International Carbon Capture Test Centre Network, the Japan Coal Frontier Organization (JCOAL), Kawasaki Heavy Industries, Membrane Technology and Research (MTR), Air Liquide, TDA Research, Gas Technology Institute (GTI), the University of Wyoming School of Energy Resources, the University of Kentucky, and Columbia University.

 Whether it’s identifying new technologies, building new projects, seeking partnerships or applying for funding, Armature can aid your efforts.